-&lt;sup>b Ec = combustion efficiency (100% less flue losses).
+^b Ec = combustion efficiency (100% less flue losses).
 See reference document for detailed information.

-&lt;sup>c Et= thermal efficiency.
+^c Et= thermal efficiency.
 See test procedure for detailed information.

-&lt;sup>d Maximum capacity - minimum and maximum ratings as provided for and allowed by the unit's controls.
+d Maximum capacity - minimum and maximum ratings as provided for and allowed by the unit's controls.

-&lt;sup>e Included oil-fired (residual).
+^e Included oil-fired (residual).

-4. 3.
-Newly installed process boilers with an input capacity greater than 5 10 MMBtu/h (5,000,000 10,000,000 Btu/h) shall maintain excess (stack-gas) oxygen concentrations at less than or equal to 3.0 percent by volume on a dry basis over firing rates of 20 percent to 100 percent.
+- 3. Newly installed process boilers with an input capacity of 5 Million Btu/h (5,000,000 Btu/h) to 10 Million Btu/h (10,000,000 Btu/h) shall maintain excess (stackgas) oxygen concentrations at less than or equal to 5.0 percent by volume on a dry basis over firing rates of 20 percent to 100 percent.
+Combustion air volume shall be controlled with respect to firing rate or measured flue gas oxygen concentration.
+Use of a common gas and combustion air control linkage or jack shaft is prohibited. - .4.
+3. Newly installed process boilers with an input capacity greater than 5 10 million Btu/h (5,000,000 10,000,000 Btu/h) shall maintain excess (stack-gas) oxygen concentrations at less than or equal to 3.0 percent by volume on a dry basis over firing rates of 20 percent to 100 percent.
 Combustion air volume shall be controlled with respect to measured flue gas oxygen concentration.
 Use of a common gas and combustion air control linkage or jack shaft is prohibited.